NethServer/nethsecurity-docs/updates.rst

 **2. System updates** (switching to a different version)

-These updates involve the transition to a new version of the firmware that introduces new features, improvements and a greater hardware support.
+These updates involve the transition to a new version of the firmware that introduces new features, improvements and wider hardware support.

 This type of update will reboot the device (which will therefore not be reachable for a few dozen seconds) and then completely rewrites the firmware, preserving all the configurations.
 However it is recommended to save a configuration backup before proceeding with the upgrade.